Mary Sutherland (forester): Death

 Sutherland's career was cut short when ill heath suffered during field-work in Central Otago during 1954 led to her death.
 Sutherland died in Wellington on March 11, 1955.

 Legacy

-Sutherland left a bequest of £100 to the New Zealand Institute of Foresters for the establishment of "a fund for overseas study, or [to] be used to further the aims of the institute".
-Her contribution to forestry continues to be commemorated each year with the presentation of the Mary Sutherland Award granted to a student member of the New Zealand Institute of Foresters, and also by the Mary Sutherland Prize at Bangor University, awarded to the best female forestry graduate from Bangor University.
+Sutherland left a bequest of £100 to the New Zealand Institute of Foresters (NZIF) for the establishment of "a fund for overseas study, or [to] be used to further the aims of the institute".
+Her contribution to forestry continues to be commemorated each year with the presentation of the Mary Sutherland Award granted to a student member of the NZIF, which as of 2011 is called the Mary Sutherland Scholarship and is administered by the NZIF Foundation.
+The Mary Sutherland Award (sometimes called the Mary Sutherland Prize) at Bangor University, awarded to the best female forestry graduate from Bangor University.
 In 2017, Sutherland was selected as one of the Royal Society Te Apārangi's "150 women in 150 words", celebrating the contributions of women to knowledge in New Zealand.